I have people pouring what seems like their heart and soul to me because they really want to change and improve their situation.

 Here are some of the many reasons for why you may be in debt.

-You think that you have plenty of time to pay your debt off.
+You think you have plenty of time to pay off your debt.

 When I was in the middle of paying off my $40,000 worth of student loan debt, I remember being asked why I wanted to get rid of my student loan debt so quickly.